theochem/horton/doc/user_hf_dft.rst

 =============================

 Once you have obtained a converged set of molecular orbitals, they can be stored in a file.
-Two file formats can be used: (i) Horton's internal format based on HDF5 and (ii) the Molden format.
+Two file formats can be used: (i) HORTON's internal format based on HDF5 and (ii) the Molden format.
 The internal format has the advantage that all data is stored in full precision and that you can include as much additional information as you like.
 The Molden format is useful for visualization purposes or when you would like to use the orbitals in another quantum chemistry code.
 Both formats can be used to store the wavefunction and to use it as an initial guess afterwards.
-For more background information on data formats in Horton, refer to :ref:`ref_file_formats`.
+For more background information on data formats in HORTON, refer to :ref:`ref_file_formats`.

 The two code snippets below show how a wavefunction can be written to a file.